open-craft/xblock-group-project-v2/docs/development.md

     ./run_tests.py --with-coverage --cover-package=group_project_v2 - run all tests with coverage

 Since selenium tests open an actual browser, running them will impede other activities at the machine, as each new browser window opened for each test will capture focus.
-Thus, it is advices to run integration tests using `xvfb-run`.
+Thus, it is advisable to run integration tests using `xvfb-run`.
 Note that some tests will fail if screen size is insufficient, so recommended screen size is 1920x1080x24:

      xvfb-run --server-args="-screen 0, 1920x1080x24" ./run_tests.py tests/integration --with-coverage --cover-package=group_project_v2